kubauth/kubauth-doc/docs/40-applications-integration/110-argocd.md

       entryURL: https://argocd.ingress.kubo6.mbp/
     ```

-- `argocd.ingress.kubo6.mbp` must be replaced by your ArgoCD entry point (In 2 locations)
+- Replace `argocd.ingress.kubo6.mbp` with your ArgoCD entry point (in 2 locations)
 - The sample password is 'argocd123'.
-Thus, the `hashedSecret` value is the result of a `kc hash argocd123` command.
+The `hashedSecret` value is the result of the `kc hash argocd123` command.
 - The `http://localhost:8085/auth/callback` entry in the `redirectURIs` list is for the `argocd` CLI command
-- `displayName`, `description` and `entryURL` attributes are optionals.
-Aim is to integrate ArgoCD in a list of available applications.
-  This list will be displayed on a specific page (`https://kubauth.ingress.kubo6.mbp/index`) or an the Logout page.
-See below.
+- The `displayName`, `description`, and `entryURL` attributes are optional.
+They enable ArgoCD to appear in a list of available applications displayed on a specific page (`https://kubauth.ingress.kubo6.mbp/index`) or the logout page (see below).

 Apply this manifest: